NoemiRozpara/removeNested/README.md

     const users = removeFromArray(this.state.users, 'name.first', 'John');
     this.setState({ users });

-* Works for unlimited keys chain length
+* Works for unlimited keys chain length (accepts string, can be single key name or names seperated with dots)
 * If element wasn't found returns original array
 * If element was found, returns new array - immutable function